This is a story of brave soldiers who served under the American flag during WWII, only to be forgotten by the U.S. government after the war.

 Duty To Country is an online education project.
 It tells the story of Filipino World War II veterans and their advocates who, together, fought for decades for their rightful recognition and benefits from the U.S government.
 The project features Under One Flag, an in-depth visual story, hours of oral histories, and classroom teaching resources.
 The Duty To Country project seeks to enshrine the stories and sacrifice of Filipino veterans in American History.
 More >

-Under One Flag, the online exhibition, explores the untold story of two nations—the United States and the Philippines—fighting together under the U.S. Flag.
+Under One Flag: The untold story of the United States and the Philippines fighting together under the U.S. Flag.

-With 20+ hours of video interviews, Duty to Country showcases a rich archive of compelling first-hand stories.
-The archive provides access to topic-based short complications, highlight clips, full interviews and searchable transcripts.
-This timely effort captures stories told by the last of the living veterans, their families, activists and historians.
+With 20+ hours of videos, Duty to Country showcases a rich archive of compelling interviews.
+The archive provides short, topical compilations, highlights from each interview, the full interviews, and searchable transcripts.
+This timely effort captures stories told by the last of the living veterans, their families, activists, and historians.

 Designed for teachers in the classroom, these online educational resources include several detailed Lesson Plans and Explainer activities.
 The lesson plans incorporate primary and secondary sources and contextualize content from the exhibition and oral histories.
 Lesson plans and activities are aligned with curriculum standards for ease-of-use.